SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Distributed Algorithms.md

 >
 >There is a constant $\Delta$ that , in abscence of any failures , rapresents the maximum communication delay of any message on any link

 >[!important] Syncronized clocks
 >All *clocks* are incremented by one unit simultaneously

 >[!warning]
->This is impossible in prictice , we will than consider *asyncronous systems*
+>This is impossible in practice , we will than consider *asyncronous systems*

 ### Complexity Measures